 Big bureaucracies like big budgets.
 Making major decisions in bureaucracies is expensive, so it’s natural that people want to make them as infrequently as possible.
 This means asking for big lumps of money all in one go.
 Those at the top would rather you come to them and ask them for three-years’ worth of money than to pester them every quarter.
 Corporate accountants also like the perceived certainty of the cash flow forecasts embedded in long-term business cases.

 However, big budgets kill agility.
 If I ask you for £100k for three months, you’re going to ask far fewer questions than if I ask you for £1m over three years.
 If I ask you for £100k, I can get away with a high-level plan and some success indicators.
 The business case for £1m is another story.

-The team boldly requested a ‘rolling wave’ three-month budget window.
+The team boldly requested a ‘rolling wave’ three-month budget window – bold because there was a real chance people might lose their roles if the money stopped after the first three months.
 Despite the pressure to ask for more, the team were deliberately frugal in their ask.
 As Richard concludes, it forced the team into start-up mode.
 He explains: